casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/transaction.md

 | [Deploy](#deploy)     |
 | [Version1](#version1) |

-A transaction is an enum-type whose variants represent atomic units of work that can be sent to the node for execution.
+A transaction is an tagged-union type whose variants represent atomic units of work that can be sent to the node for execution.

 Currently it consists of two possible variants: